How much do life coaches make?

-As a life coach, you’re in complete control of your earning potential.
-But to generate a good income, it takes more than improving your coaching skills or getting more coaching clients.
+But to generate a steady life coach salary, it takes more than improving your coaching skills or getting more coaching clients.
+You also have to price your services correctly and find ways to scale your business.

-All too often, coaches focus too much on helping others — and not enough on being profitable.
+All too often, many life coaches focus too much on helping others — and not enough on being profitable.
 Some undervalue the work they do.
 Others lower their rates to unrealistic levels because they don’t want to turn away the people who need their help.

 That’s why, in this article, we’re exploring the average life coaching income, how to set your rates, and how to earn more money as a life coach.

-- The type of coaching you provide
+• The type of coaching you provide

-- Your experience, reputation, education, and certifications
+• Your experience, reputation, education, and certifications

-- The outcome of your coaching practice (how close is it to the money?)
+• The outcome of your coaching practice

-- Where you live
+• Where you live

-- How many coaching clients you have at a time
+• How many coaching clients you have at a time

 Let’s look at each of these factors more closely.